Justin-Watkins/Justin-Watkins.github.io/05-Segmentation.md

 >--- Steve Koonin

 Alpharetta is a suburb of Atlanta that contrasts with much of Fulton County GA in that its citizens (as of 2021) tend to be less ethnically diverse (mostly white), more right-leaning politically (mostly Republican), and tend to be more homogeneously affluent.
 Being an outlying suburb, it is also geographically isolated.^[https://www.espn.com/nba/story/_/id/12080830/reselling-hawks-atlanta] Steve's response is loaded for several reasons.
-He is actually saying that the Hawks brand is not congruent with their marketing tactics.
+He is actually saying that the Hawks brand is not congruent with their marketing tactics or product.
 He may have also been taking a shot at another in-market team.
 Either way, his _segment_ may or may not exist.
-Perhaps it is just irrelevant to his specific situation and this statement is a political stunt to justify the direction he decided to take sales and marketing.
+Perhaps it is just irrelevant to his specific situation and this statement is a political stunt to justify the direction he decided to take sales and marketing positions.

 Let's begin by taking a look at a relatively simple data set.
 You will undoubtedly be confronted with data that is much more complex during your career, but in the context of sports your data will likely be fairly straightforward and simple.
 Our data sample can be found in the FOSBAAS package and is entitled _demographic_data_.